Guests using screen readers, please click here.

 The Natural History Museum of Utah is committed to providing inclusive experiences for all audiences and we are pleased to offer the following resources and services.
-For assistance planning your visit, specific questions, or feedback, please contact us by email or by phone at 801-581-6927.
+For assistance planning your visit, specific questions, or feedback, please contact us.

 Planning Your Museum Visit